Professional Programs: FAQs

 Final course grades will be available approximately 16 days (3 weeks) after your program ends and are accessible in the Student Portal.

-The School of Continuing is pleased to advise that we are planning for convocation in June 2023.
-Any students who graduated between March 2019 to March 2023 will be invited to this event.
+The School of Continuing is pleased to advise that we are planning for a graduation ceremony on June 15, 2023.
+Any students who graduated between March 2019 to May 2023 will be invited to this event.

 I received a discount code, how do I apply it to my tuition?